mosip/documentation/docs/mosip-device-service-specification.md

 # MDS Specification

 ## Overview
 MOSIP Device Service (MDS) specification establishes standards/protocols that are necessary for a biometric device to be used in MOSIP.
 The MDS specification is primarly intented for biometric device manufactures, developers and designers to build MOSIP compliant devices.
-It is assumed that the readers are familiar with MOSIP registration and authentication services.
 All devices that collect biometric data should operate within the specification of this document.

 ## Revision history
 |Version|Status|Date|